usnistgov/oscal-xproc3/profile-resolution/TESTING.md

 ## Anomalies in results

-OSCAL profile resolution specification is still in draft, and has been found to be ambiguous on a couple of points.
+The [OSCAL profile resolution specification](https://pages.nist.gov/OSCAL/resources/concepts/processing/profile-resolution) is still in draft, and has been found to be ambiguous on a couple of points.

 ### Orphan links in resolved catalogs